Self-Registration Stations and Electronic Sales Kiosks

 Wisconsin State Park System

-The Wisconsin State Park System offers self-registration stations to pay for vehicle admission stickers and state trail passes when property offices are closed.
-These self-registration stations are typically located next to property offices and within campgrounds.
+The Wisconsin State Park System offers self-registration stations and electronic sales kiosks to pay for vehicle admission stickers and state trail passes when property offices are closed.
+Self-registration stations and kiosks are typically located next to property offices, entrance stations, trailheads or within campgrounds.

 If a daily admission sticker or state trail pass is purchased, the printed receipt serves as the daily sticker/pass.